Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 - Consolidation is designed to kill any remaining cancer cells.
 This stage is also called intensification, since it is usually more intense than remission induction

 - Maintenance, or continuation therapy, is designed to kill any final remaining cells and to prevent relapse.
-Children in the high-risk group may get a more intense therapy during this stage.
+Children considered high-risk group may get a more intense therapy during this stage.

 A stem cell transplant may be required for children whose leukemia has returned or has not responded to standard treatments.
-Blood stem cells are taken from the bone marrow of the patient before cancer treatment (autologous), or from a donor whose marrow most closely matches the patient (allogeneic).
+Blood stem cells are taken from the bone marrow of the patient before cancer treatment (called an autologous transplant).
+They can also be from a donor whose bone marrow most closely matches the patient (an allogeneic transplant).
 Stem cells may also be collected from a newborn's umbilical cord and placenta and used for a cord blood transplant.
-These cells are used to replace diseased stem cells destroyed by cancer treatment, creating a new "blood factory" that will hopefully produce healthy, mature white blood cells.
+These cells are used to replace diseased stem cells destroyed by cancer treatment, creating a new "blood factory" that will hopefully produce healthy, mature blood cells.

 Find the latest news and information about childhood leukemia in our